 As a temporary gastrostomy, the Witzel or the Stamm procedure is used frequently and is easily performed.
 A permanent type of gastrostomy, such as the Janeway and its variations, is best adapted to patients in whom it is essential to have an opening into the stomach for a prolonged period of time.
 Under these circumstances, the gastric mucosa must be anchored to the skin to ensure long-term patency of the opening.
 Futhermore, the construction of a mucosa-lined tube with valve-like control at the gastric end tends to prevent the regurgitation of the irritating gastric contents.
 This allows periodic intubation and frees the patient from the irritation of a constant indwelling tube.

 If the patient is dehydrated, fluid balance is brought to a satisfactory level by the intravenous administration of 5% dextrose in saline.
 Since these patients may be malnourished, parenteral nutrition may be warranted.
-Blood transfusion should be given if ...
+Blood transfusion should be given if there is evidence of symptomatic physiologically significant secondary anemia or for a hemoglobin <7 g/dL.
+No special preparation is required for the temporary gastrostomy ...